Tag: gene johnson

 Foss Insurance, GHTBL Champions, 2015.

-In 2018, the franchise once known as Moriarty Brothers, received a new sponsorship from Rainbow Graphics, a Manchester-based apparel and design company.
+In 2018, the team received a new sponsorship from Rainbow Graphics, a Manchester-based apparel and design company.
 Mark DiTommaso carried the torch as player-manager until 2018.
-The following year, Ryan Pandolfi and Tyler Repoli assumed managerial duties for Rainbow Graphics.
+The following year, Ryan Pandolfi and Tyler Repoli assumed manager duties for the Graphics.
 Gene Johnson’s franchise holds an all-time Greater Hartford Twilight record of a combined 35 Season Titles and 18 Playoff Championships.
-Rainbow Graphics are seeking their next title and will continue to develop local ballplayers in the Manchester area for years to come.
+Rainbow Graphics are seeking their next title and will continue developing ballplayers in the Manchester area for years to come.

 Mark DiTommaso, Foss Insurance, 2015.